dfrnt-labs/terminusdb-docs-static/src/app/docs/document-insertion/page.md

 #### Result

-After a successful post, the result will be a list of ids of the newly added documents.
+After a successful post, the result is a list of the IDs of the inserted documents.

 ### Replacing documents